Community Gardening and Urban Agriculture in Raleigh

 Pollinators in Raleigh

-Raleigh is one of over 40 cities across the nation to officially become a Bee City USA.
-This is a joint effort between the city and community partners to continue to educate the public and provide support for pollinators and habitats in Raleigh.
+Raleigh is one of more than 40 cities across the nation to officially become a Bee City USA.
+This is a joint effort between the City and community partners to educate the public and provide support for pollinators and habitats in Raleigh.

-Raleigh also supports pollinators and pollinator habitats with Urban Agriculture Award grants.Pollinators
+Raleigh also supports pollinators and pollinator habitats with grants.Pollinators

 Create your own community garden

 Did you know that you can create a community garden?

 Community gardening is allowed on private property almost anywhere in Raleigh, provided the following conditions are met:

 In Raleigh, community gardens are allowed as a principal use of a property in all Residential or Mixed Use zoning districts, although they may be subject to certain conditional or special use approvals.
 Details are listed in the Unified Development Ordinance, Section 6.1.4 (Allowed Principle Use Table) and 6.6.1.B.
 (Community Gardens).
 A site's zoning may be checked on the City-wide Zoning Map or iMaps (interactive mapping program).

 Structures and/or site uses related to creating a community garden must meet applicable standards of the City code (e.g., shed size/placement, site maintenance, etc.).

 Soil: Check the soil for contamination by having a soil test performed by the Wake County Cooperative Extension